Macclesfield Town 0 Bristol Rovers 0

 Sat 28th March 2015, Vanarama Conference Premier

-My Macclesfield supporting friend Daz and I had been planning my trip up to see Rovers play at Moss Rose for the best part of a year.
+My Macclesfield supporting friend Daz and I had been planning my trip up to see Rovers play at the Moss Rose for the best part of a year.
 He'd been excited about it ever since we went down and getting to go to a game with an old pal was a small comfort.
-I had forked out a hefty sum on coach fare and packed my bag for the weekend and he had admirably pulled himself together after a bout of food poisoning that had kept him off work for the week.
+I had forked out a hefty sum on coach fare, packed my bag for the weekend and he had admirably pulled himself together after a bout of food poisoning that had kept him off work for the week.
 Macc and Rovers were 2nd and 3rd in the conference at this point and we were pumped for a fierce contest and a potential record-breaking away attendance.

 Things began going wrong when BT Sport announced they would be showing the game live on TV, thus putting many Gasheads off the trip and making my bragging to Daz about the massive crowd he was about to witness fall a bit flat.
 Nevertheless, off to Stoke I went to meet up with my mate and hopefully see a good game.

-After a very stupid train journey where Daz ended up guiding us to Stockport, 6 stations north of our intended stop, we arrived in the bustling modern town of Macclesfield.
+After a very stupid train journey where Daz first ended up accidentally guiding us to Stockport, 6 stations north of our intended stop, we arrived in the bustling modern town of Macclesfield.
 My way of describing Macclesfield would be like a version of Stoke that remembered to put on trousers when it left the house that morning.
 As we got closer to the stadium and started intermingling with other supporters, it became quite clear that the natives didn't know how to react to us super best palz walking merrily together in opposing Macc and Rovers shirts.
 Some adorable secondary school aged kids had a half-hearted crack at some bovver by singing “Bristol, Bristol, we hate Bristol, we are the Bristol haters” at me in reference to the long and bitter rivalry between the two clubs.
 Only Daz got to enjoy this however because I was preoccupied with frantically consulting my phone for directions to a pub.
-Now for my first word of Macclesfield travel advice: drink early, drink much, for there are no pubs within at least five miles of the Moss Rose.
+Now for my first word of Macclesfield travel advice: drink early, drink plenty, for there are no pubs within at least five miles of the Moss Rose.
 What a way to run a rail road.

 After Daz had picked up his tickets, we parted ways and I headed for the away terrace.
 On my way I was handed a rather fetching orange t-shirt by a Rovers supporters club member as part of their ingenious spontaneous protest in front of the TV cameras; namely wearing the home colours of the league leaders Barnet in an attempt to make Sainsburys pay up the agreed £30m for the Mem.
 Despite my protests to the bloke that I was preparing for a possible chilly northern afternoon on the terrace by already wearing two t-shirts under my quarters, I eventually submitted and added another layer.